Pegasus World Cup Betting Guide

 So, at the Pegasus World Cup, you could pick horses 2, 5, 6 and 11 as your first four.
 Expect some bumper returns with this kind of wager, as the odds will certainly be lengthy.

 Well, usually here we would have a lengthy table that tells you about all the previous winners of a historical horse race.
-The Pegasus World Cup is pretty much as new as it gets when it comes to significant horse races though.
+Heading into its sixth year, The Pegasus World Cup is still a young ‘un when it comes to significant horse races.

 |2019||City of Light||Javier Castellano||W.M.
 McCarthy||1:47.71|